MarijaBorisov/ngsi-tools/README.md

     * **`rules`**
         * Get all rules currently supported in  NGSI Connector API
     * **`rules/:ruleId`**
-        * Get single rule description, users can very fast find all info what properties are mandatory and what type they return.
+        * Get a single rule description, users can very fast find all info what properties are mandatory and what type they return.
     * **`typestructure`**
         * Get the rules for creating structures of entity types that are going to be uploaded
     * **`entitytype/:entityType`**